demarez/polar-swot/README.md

 - The sub-sub-folders *raw_detection/* contain the detections from **all** SWOT tracks, prior to duplicate removal.
 This is the eddy field we suggest to use for *e.g.*, colocalization of profile data.

-We attach a .ipynb notebook allowing to load and quickly visualize the eddy field.
+We supply in the *notebooks/* folder notebooks allowing to load and quickly visualize the eddy field.